 Timers can have only one of two possible values, corresponding to the high and low priority transputer clocks.
 The clock which is read depends on the priority of the enclosing process.
-When comparing clock values the same timer variable should be used, and the value must be input from the same process or from a process of the same priority.
-If the same timer is used in processes with different priorities, the results are undefined.
+When comparing clock values the same timer variable should be used, and the value must be input from the same process or from a process of the same priority on the same processor.
+If the same timer is used in processes with different priorities or on different processors, the results are undefined.